Adult Volunteer Opportunities

 Are you searching for a way to serve the Museum and our visitors in a unique way that we haven't advertised?
 Complete this Project Proposal Form if you would like to volunteer with us, but you don't see the type of opportunity you're looking for.

 - A group of college kids created a communication plan.

 - A retired-model maker created scale models of exhibit components.

 - A human resources professional helped us recruit intern applicants.

-It may not be possible for us to create a project that utilizes your special skills, but it doesn't hurt to ask.
+It may not be possible for us to create every project that is proposed, but feel free to ask and we'll try to accommodate it.